Property Management Success: Extreme Weather and Industrial Resiliency

 As industrial demand and development continue their upward trajectory, so too has the complexity of their operations.
 From storage racks to semiconductors, these facilities depend on reliable transportation, location, energy and internet connectivity.

 But with that complexity comes potential for disruption.
 Natural disasters increasingly pose hazards.
-According to the National Oceanic and Atmospheric Association’s National Centers for Environmental Information, there have been 11 confirmed severe weather events so far this year, which have caused over $1 billion in damages.
+According to the National Oceanic and Atmospheric Association’s National Centers for Environmental Information, there have been 11 confirmed severe weather events so far this year, which have caused more than $1 billion in damages.
 Such events, from hurricanes, tornadoes, wildfires, floods and cold waves have nearly doubled in frequency over the past two decades, a significant factor in driving up insurance costs.

 The responsibility of ensuring that the facility’s contents and personnel remain safe is often largely on the shoulders of property managers.
 That underscores the need for strategies that can anticipate disruption as well as respond to it.